cetz-package/cetz/src/lib/plot.typ

 ///     - `legend.inner-south-east`
 ///     - `legend.inner-south-west`
 ///
+///     But you are free to place the legend at other positions.
+///
 ///     #example(```
+///     cetz.plot.plot(size: (3,2),
-///     cetz.plot.plot(size: (2,1), x-tick-step: none, y-tick-step: none,
+///                    x-tick-step: none, y-tick-step: none,
 ///                    legend: "legend.north", {
 ///       cetz.plot.add(((-1,-1),(1,1),), mark: "o", label: $f(x)$)
 ///     })
 ///     ```)
-///
-///   If set to `auto`, the placement of the legend style (*Style Root* `legend`) gets used.
-///   If set to a coordinate, that coordinate, relative to the plots origin is used for
-///   placing the legend group.
 /// - legend-anchor (auto, string): Anchor of the legend group to use as its origin.
 ///   If set to `auto` and `lengend` is one of the predefined legend anchors, the
 ///   opposite anchor to `legend` gets used.